Rice-Course-MLSys/DL-System-Design-and-Optimization/content/en/_index.md

 ---
-title: "Machine Learning System Seminar"
+title: "DL System Design and Optimization"
 geekdocBreadcrumb: false
 # geekdocNav: false
 # geekdocAnchor: false
 ---

-> **[UPDATE]:** Dr. Guan Yue's Slides now in Guest Lectures Page

-> **[IMPORTANT UPDATE] Assignment Schedule:** [[Google Sheet]](https://docs.google.com/spreadsheets/d/17DBRr8kjZIyAQJ1P26436a4KRUBQLg1sgonxTVYW_DM/edit?usp=sharing)

-## COMP 620 - Fall 2025
+## COMP 568 - Spring 2026

-This course is a research seminar focused on efficient machine learning systems.
-This is a crucial area as modern deep neural networks, especially Large Language Models (LLMs) and generative models, demand extraordinary levels of computation.
-This computational cost hinders their deployment and scaling, creating significant challenges for both resource-constrained edge devices and large-scale cloud infrastructure.
-This course delves into the cutting-edge techniques that enable powerful and efficient AI applications.

-We will cover the full stack of AI systems, from low-level kernel optimizations to high-level algorithm and model designs.
-The course will survey and dissect recent influential research papers in the field.
+Deep learning has become the computational engine powering modern AI—from large language models and generative diffusion transformers to vision-language multimodal systems.
+However, as models grow larger and workflows become more complex, traditional training and inference pipelines struggle to keep up.
+Efficient system design is critical for making deep learning scalable, cost-effective, and deployable in real-world environments.

+This course provides a deep dive into the principles and practices of building high-performance deep learning systems.
+It explores the full stack of techniques—from low-level GPU kernel implementations to distributed training strategies and system-aware algorithm design—that enable state-of-the-art models to train faster and serve more efficiently.
+Students will engage with cutting-edge research and industry practices to understand how modern deep learning systems are optimized end-to-end.

 ![img](./mlarch.jpg)

 ---
 **Topics include:**
-- **Kernel-Level Optimizations**: I/O-aware and exact attention mechanisms (e.g., FlashAttention), sparse attention, and custom kernel generation with AI compilers (e.g., TVM, MLIR).

-- **Efficient LLMs**: State-of-the-art techniques for efficient training (e.g., ZeRO, LoRA), inference (e.g., vLLM, speculative decoding), model compression (quantization, pruning), and long-context optimizations.

-- **Efficient Model Architectures**: Design principles for efficient models, including Mixture-of-Experts (MoE) and State Space Models (Mamba).

-- **Generative AI Systems**: Optimization techniques for emerging modalities, including efficient video generation, super-resolution, and understanding.

-- **Secure and Private AI**: Methods for ensuring model and data security, including watermarking and encryption in the context of large models.models

-This course is run as a research seminar.
-The focus will be on critically reading, presenting, and discussing influential papers in efficient AI systems.
-Through weekly readings and student-led presentations, participants will gain a deep understanding of the key challenges, foundational techniques, and future directions in the field.
-Approximately every two weeks, we will also host a **guest lecture** from a leading researcher or engineer from academia or industry, providing direct insights into the state-of-the-art.
+- **High-Performance Kernel Design**: Custom CUDA kernels, memory hierarchy optimizations, operator fusion, I/O-aware compute scheduling, and leveraging compiler stacks such as TVM, Triton, and MLIR.

+- **Distributed Training Systems**: Parallelism techniques (data, tensor, pipeline, sequence), memory-efficient training (ZeRO, activation checkpointing), and system-level tradeoffs for scaling to trillion-parameter models.

+- **Optimized Inference Pipelines**: Serving systems such as TensorRT, vLLM, continuous batching, speculative decoding, KV-cache management, and deployment on heterogeneous hardware.

+- **Model Compression & Acceleration**: Quantization, pruning, distillation, structured sparsity, and hardware-aware model transformation.

+- **Systems for Generative Models**: Optimization of diffusion models, autoregressive video generation, multi-GPU serving for high-resolution outputs, and latency/throughput tradeoffs.

+- **Reliability, Security, and Monitoring**: Fault-tolerant training, secure model execution, inference integrity, and system-level debugging and profiling tools.

+This course is run as a project- and discussion-driven seminar.
+Students will analyze state-of-the-art papers, present research findings, and design their own system components through hands-on projects.
+The goal is to develop a holistic understanding of how deep learning workloads interact with hardware and software systems—and how to optimize them for modern scale.

+Every few weeks, we will also host a guest lecture from leading researchers and practitioners in deep learning systems, offering firsthand insights into frontier challenges and innovations.

 ---